Sony Xperia Compact release date, price, news, rumors and just how small it could be

-Since 2018's Sony Xperia XZ2 Compact, we haven't seen a new small-body Sony phone, despite the protestations of fans who want a device that's easy to use in one hand.
+We haven't seen a new small-body Sony phone since 2018's Sony Xperia XZ2 Compact, despite the protestations of fans who want a device that's easy to use in one hand.

 We've collected all the leaks below, so you can see what people are saying about the Sony Xperia Compact, and we'll keep this article updated as new credible information comes in.